Nakkehoved Lighthouse: History

 The two towers were initially only operational from April 1 to August 31, 1772, and were shut down due to tax disputes.
-The towers were not relit until 1800, when maritime pilot Poul Løvenørn began to use the towers to experiment with lighthouse technique.
+The towers were not relit until 1800, when maritime pilot Poul de Løvenørn began to use the towers to experiment with lighthouse technique.
 The coal fires were converted into closed lanterns to accommodate his research.
 In 1833 both towers were rebuilt to run on oil and mirror apparatuses were installed.
 The western tower was fitted with 18 mirrors and lamps, while the eastern tower had 8.

 The eastern tower was decommissioned in 1898 and later refurbished to its state in 1800.
 It is now one of the few preserved coal-burning lighthouses in the world.

-Following the eastern tower's decommission, the western tower was raised to its current heigh of 21 m and refitted with a rotary lens and 6-wall burner.
-In 1906, it was converted to an incandescent burner and the fuel was switched from oil to petroleum.
+Following the eastern tower's decommission, the western tower was raised to its current height of 21 m and refitted with a rotary lens and 6-wall burner.
+In 1906, it was converted to an incandescent burner, and the fuel was switched from oil to petroleum.
 In 1955, the tower was again converted to an electrical supply with a lightbulb as the light source.
-The lighthouse was manned until 2003, when the last lighthouse keeper, who had lived on the grounds, retired.
+The lighthouse was staffed until 2003, when the last lighthouse keeper, who had lived on the grounds, retired.

 On April 12, 1987, the body of 35-year-old Lene Kehner was found buried near the lighthouse.
 No one has ever been convicted of the murder.